 This split is the reason a one-line "Nano Banana API is free" answer is unsafe.
 It hides the contract owner.
 A developer budgeting a product integration needs the Google price row.
 A consumer asking whether a product UI still has access needs the product-surface rule.
 A team comparing gateway offers needs the provider's terms, not a rewritten Google row.

 The model names also need one clean mapping.
-Google's image-generation documentation maps Nano Banana 2 to gemini-3.1-flash-image-preview, Nano Banana Pro to gemini-3-pro-image-preview, and the older Nano Banana lane to gemini-2.5-flash-image.
+Google's image-generation documentation maps Nano Banana 2 Lite to gemini-3.1-flash-lite-image, Nano Banana 2 to gemini-3.1-flash-image, Nano Banana Pro to gemini-3-pro-image, and the older Nano Banana lane to gemini-2.5-flash-image.
 Use the reader-facing names when discussing the decision, but use the model IDs when you are setting up requests, logs, billing, or support tickets.

 The price table answers the official API question, not every free-access question.
 Google's Gemini API pricing page is the owner for these rows, so treat the numbers as date-bound and recheck them before procurement or a large run.